jobyh/tutorials/php/lesson1/tutorial.md

 What was the result and was it what you expected?

 The reason this happens is that PHP _turns the Boolean into a string_.
-PHP has some predefined steps for converting between types but these don't cover turning a Boolean with the value `true` into a string directly.
-It _does_ have a step to turn a `true` Boolean into an integer so it tries this rather than failing.
-Now it has an Integer but it still needs a String.
-Hooray PHP _does_ have a step to turn an integer into a string (the Integer becomes a string containing a text version of the number) and that result is used by `echo`.
+Similar to JavaScript PHP has some predefined steps for converting between types and these aren't always quite what you'd expect.

 _Strongly_ typed languages like Java or C# will not coerce values into different types and your program would exit with an error.

 You can coerce types manually in PHP.
-You probaly won't use this very often but it is known as 'casting'.
+This explicit type coercion is known as 'casting'.
 Use PsySH and precede a value with the type you want to convert it to in brackets.
 One of:
 - **String**: `(string)`
 - **Iteger**: `(int)`